-So as we celebrate Father’s Day this Sunday, and celebrate the lives of all fathers in our families, it is a good time to ask ourselves the question: what does a good Christian father look like?
+This Sunday we celebrate Father’s Day.
+As we celebrate the lives of all fathers in our families, it is a good time to ask ourselves the question: what does a good Christian father look like?
 What are his qualities?
 Here are ten suggested ways that draw from the Bible and our faith in God our Father.

 Every father is himself a son.
 Therefore, his own relationship with his father will effect his relationship with his son.
 He will want to pass on the best things that his Dad passed on to him and correct the negative things that he experienced from his father.
 The Christian father also is aware of God as his heavenly Father.
 Jesus had a intimate and trusting relationship to his Father and has given us access to that same relationship through our baptism when we became sons and daughters of the Father.
 So in order to be a good Dad we need to be good sons.